ManhTrinhNguyen/Kubernetes-CKA-/README.md

 **CDR** only allow me to create these Resources and store them in **ETCD** .
 It's not actually going to do anything about these resources bcs we don't have a **Controller**

+## Custom Controller

+What I need to do is **monitor the status of the Objects in ETCD and perform actions**

+**Controller** is any process or code that runs in loop and is continuously monitoring the Kubernetes Cluster and listening to events of specific objects being changed

+Developing in Go with Kubernetes Go Client provide support for other libraries like shared informers that provided caching and queuing mechanisms that can help build controller easily

+There is Github repo: (https://github.com/kubernetes/sample-controller) .

+First clone this repo then modify the `controller.go` with my custom code and build and run it

+## Operator

+**CRD** and **Custom Controller** can be packaged together to be deployed as a single entity using the **Operator Framework**

+By deploy the flight operator it internally creates the **CRD** and the **Resources**, also deploys the **Custom Controller as a Deployment** .

+**Operator Framework** does much more than just deploying these 2 components

+For example: **ETCD Operator** it is used to deploy and mange an **ETCD Cluster within Kubernetes**

+- It has a **ETCD CRD** and **ETCD Controller**

+- It can take a **backup** of the ETCD Cluster, as well as resotre a **backup** to the ETCD Cluster by simply creating a **CRD**

+So **Kubernetes Operator** do what a **Human Operator** typically would do to manage a specific application such as Install, maintaining, taking backups and restoring backup in case of disasters

+All Operator are available at (operatorhub.io)